AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 ---

-# Starting the Engine
+# Starting the SentraCore Engine

-The dashboard requires the SentraCore engine to be running before live data can be displayed.
+The dashboard requires the SentraCore engine to be running before live telemetry and diagnostics can be displayed.

 From the repository root:

-### Windows
+## Windows

 ```powershell
 .venv\Scripts\python -m engine.main
 ```

+---

-### Linux / macOS
+## Linux / macOS

 ```bash
 python -m engine.main